pR0Ps/website/pelican/content/blog/github-convert-issue-to-pull-request.md

   - shell script
 ---

-**UPDATE:** I've built a tool to make this process easier.
-Check it out at [http://i2p.cmetcalfe.ca](http://i2p.cmetcalfe.ca) .

 Github currently doesn't provide a way to convert an issue to a pull request in their interface.
 However, the capability exists in their [Pull Request API][].

+!!! update
+    I've built a webapp to make this easier.
+Check it out at [http://i2p.cmetcalfe.ca](http://i2p.cmetcalfe.ca).

-All that's needed is to call it using a simple `curl` command.
+To call the API using a simple `curl` command, run the command:

-This command is:

 ```bash
 curl --user "[github username]" \